nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </p>

-This is where the description of a specified student or tutor is shown.
-When there is no person on display, the line “No Person Displayed” would be shown.
+This is an example of a description being displayed in the description panel.
+When there is no person being display, the line “No Person Displayed” would be shown.

 ### 6. Toolbar